HenroRitchie/docker-node-red-nginx/README.md

         auth_request /auth;
     }
 ```
-Note the difference between the route to the UI and the Worldmap, and the route to the standard Node-Red Admin interface.
+Note the difference between the route to the UI and the Worldmap, and the route to the standard Node-RED Admin interface.
 This difference will be explained shortly.

 The second purpose is to control access to the instances.
 Every time a specific route is accessed, as per the reverse proxy implementation, the access is authenticated.
 NGINX does this by passing every incoming message to the authentication route.
 The authentication route checks the credentials and allows/denies access.